Knoxville, Tennessee | Nationwide Online Notary

 There’s no age requirement for the witness either—as long as they understand what’s happening and can sign their name.
 I once had a couple’s 12-year-old niece sign as a witness, and her name is now part of their official marriage record.
 Pretty cool memory, right?

-Just let me know where you'd like to meet.
-If I can’t make it to your chosen spot, I’ve got some awesome colleagues I can refer you to who probably can!
+Just let me know where you’d like to meet.
+If I can’t make it to your chosen spot, I’ve got some amazing colleagues I can refer you to who probably can!

 Yes!
 I’m happy to meet you at the Sevier County Courthouse to officiate your marriage for an additional fee.